theamankumarsingh/amfoss-tasks/task-10/pset-0/README.md

 Although the butterfly is on good terms with the bat, it cannot come near the bat (maybe she is allergic to him? who knows).
 It will say ouch! if near.

-And to make things worse, the bat and butterfly also create clones of themselves XD Sit back and enjoy this bizarre show of the three friends :)
+And to make things worse, the bat and butterfly also create clones of themselves XD.
+Sit back and enjoy this bizarre show of the three friends :)

 ---